Diesel Wiring - The DL Episode 19

-The DL - Episode 19 - Diesel Wiring
+The DL - Episode 19 - Diesel Wiring is now available on Apple Podcasts, SoundCloud and YouTube.

 In the latest episode of The DL, Diesel Laptops Founder and CEO, Tyler Robertson, is joined by Allen Morgan, the Product Manager for Diesel Wiring.
 Allen oversees wiring diagram creation for all Diesel Laptops software including Diesel Wiring, DTC Solutions, DTC Solutions Off-highway, Knowledgebase, TruckFaultCodes.com, and more.